By Kevin Mims

-To get started on your adventure in Florida, head to the Econfina Creek Canoe Livery to launch.
+To get started on your adventure in Florida, head to the Econfina Creek Canoe Livery, sited in Northwest Florida, to launch.
 As an option, you can put in at the nearby Pitt Spring boat ramp, but I prefer to launch at the livery to take advantage of the shuttle back after the trip is over.
 Once in the water, it's a dream of a paddle trip (more like a float) with good current and excellent scenery.

 You'll have to do a fair amount of reading the water here – keep your eyes peeled for snags and submerged logs, which are common on the whole trip.
 Even with all the obstacles, this is still considered an easy trip, doable even for first-timers.

 Most of the springs are found within the first half a mile or so on the trip, so plan for lots of pulling over to check things out.
 All told, the trip takes about four hours to complete if you are catching the livery's shuttle at the second bridge.
 You can't miss the take out point, and most likely someone will be there from the livery already.